aulorbe/Life-Expectancy-In-The-US/README.md

 **Scikit-Learn**

-After running a linear regression with sklearn, we got the same r-squared value (0.799) and found no predictive  difference between the libraries.
+After running a linear regression with sklearn, we got the same R-squared value (0.799) and found no predictive  difference between the libraries.

 ## FEATURE SELECTION & FURTHER ENGINEERING